Higher-dimensional Chiral Algebras in the Jouanolou Model and free-field realization: Chiral algebras on in more detail

-A Type I' Laman graph can be constructed from different sequences of Hennerberg moves $\mathbf{H}_{\Gamma}(o,e), \mathbf{H}'_{\Gamma}(o,e)$ starting from $o, e$.
-Using the Arnold relation, we can show $W_{\Gamma}$ is exact in the Jouanolou model and thus by the $L_{\infty}$-relation for chiral operations we reduce to the chiral operation for small graphs.
-The Type I' condition ensure that the smaller graphs are still Type I' Laman.
-In this section, we will give the detailed construction of this outline thus providing an explicit recursive formula for the chiral operation on Type I' Laman graphs.
+starting from the same initial data \((o,e)\).
+Using the Arnold relation, we can show that the propagator part of \(W_{\Gamma}(\mathfrak z_{\vec e})\) is exact in the Jouanolou model.
+Hence, by the \(L_{\infty}\)-relations for chiral operations, the computation reduces to chiral operations associated to smaller graphs.
+The Type I' condition ensures that these smaller graphs are still Type I' Laman graphs.
+In this section, we carry out this construction in detail and obtain an explicit recursive formula for the chiral operation associated to a Type I' Laman graph.